a-le/db-portal/README.md

 env-jwt-secret-key: # environment variable that will take precedence over jwt-secret-key if set

 # DB
-db-timeout: 10  # seconds, will abort any queries that take longer than this.
-Default is 10
 max-resultset-length: 500  # maximum number of rows in a resultset.
 This applies only to the UI, not to file export.
 Default is 500

 # HTTPS support